jundalisay/sp/content/en/research/indian/gospel/chapter-15c.md

 ---
+heading: "Chapter 15c"
 title: "Master's own illness"
 c: "indigo"
-heading: "Chapter 15c"
-weight: 62
+weight: 131
+author: M
+icon: M
 description: ""
 ---

 Keshab laughed again and again at the Master's allusion to the hospital.
 Then Sri Ramakrishna spoke of his own illness.
 (To Keshab)